In our interview with Frank Bornemann of Eloy -we discuss

 Frank and band mates in the studio ( -during the 90's recording sessions that lead to their "Visionary" album ).
-"Summernight Symphony", one of the album's tracks -originally written for a Parisian singer -was appropriated by the band after all.
-Some fans consider the song to be a particularly moving one.
+"Summernight Symphony", one of the album's tracks -originally written for a Parisian singer -was eventually appropriated by the band.

 CTN: Okay, now let's get into the current band line-up and guest musicians you've brought in to work on the album.
 While I haven't located a list of the musicians playing on the album, I assume it's Eloy's recent "core" ( -of Michael Gerlach on keyboards and vocals, Klaus-Peter Matziol on bass, Hannes Folberth on keyboards and Bodo Schopf on drums and percussion ).
 Is this correct?